Cette page n'est pas encore disponible en français, sa traduction est en cours.

 Overview

 This page walks Technology Partners through creating a log pipeline.
-A log pipeline is required if your integration is sending in logs.
+A log pipeline is required if your integration sends logs to Datadog.

-When creating a log pipeline, consider the following best practices:
+Before creating a log pipeline, consider the following guidelines and best practices:

 Your Datadog site endpoint is http-intake.logs..

-Allow users to attach custom tags while setting up the integration.
+Allow users to attach custom tags while setting up your integration

-Send data without arrays in the JSON body whenever possible.
+Avoid sending logs that contain arrays in the JSON body whenever possible

-Datadog API keys can either be passed in the header or as part of the HTTP path.
-See Send Logs API documentation for examples.
-Datadog recommends using methods that do not log the API key in your setup.
+Datadog API Keys can either be passed in the Header or as part of the HTTP Path of your API requests.
+For examples, see Send Logs API documentation.
+Avoid logging the API Key in your setup.

-The Datadog application key is different from the API key and is not required to send logs using the HTTP endpoint.
+Datadog Application Keys are not required to send logs using the HTTP endpoint.

 For information about becoming a Datadog Technology Partner, and gaining access to an integration development sandbox, read Build an Integration.